Eudora Welty

-Eudora Alice Welty (April 13, 1909 – July 23, 2001) was an American short story writer, novelist and photographer who wrote about the American South.
+Eudora Alice Welty (April 13, 1909 – July 23, 2001) was an American short-story writer, novelist, and photographer who wrote about the American South.
 Her novel The Optimist's Daughter won the Pulitzer Prize in 1973.
 Welty received numerous awards, including the Presidential Medal of Freedom and the Order of the South.
 She was the first living author to have her works published by the Library of America.
-Her house in Jackson, Mississippi has been designated as a National Historic Landmark and is open to the public as a house museum.
+Her house in Jackson, Mississippi, has been designated as a National Historic Landmark and is open to the public as a house museum.

 Biography

-Eudora Welty was born in Jackson, Mississippi, on April 13, 1909, the daughter of Christian Webb Welty (1879–1931) and Mary Chestina (Andrews) Welty (1883–1966).
+Eudora Welty was born in Jackson, Mississippi, on April 13, 1909, the daughter of Christian Webb Welty (1879 – 1931) and Mary Chestina (Andrews) Welty (1883 – 1966).
 She grew up with younger brothers Edward Jefferson and Walter Andrews.
 Her mother was a schoolteacher.
+Her family were members of the Methodist church.
+Her childhood home is still standing and was listed on the National Register of Historic Places in 1980 prior to being delisted in 1986 because a dormer and deck were added to the roof.

-Welty soon developed a love of reading reinforced by her mother, who believed that "any room in our house, at any time in the day, was there to read in, or to be read to."
+Welty soon developed a love of reading, reinforced by her mother, who believed that "any room in our house, at any time in the day, was there to read in, or to be read to."
 Her father, who worked as an insurance executive, was intrigued by gadgets and machines and inspired in Welty a love of mechanical things.
 She later used technology for symbolism in her stories and also became an avid photographer, like her father.

 She attended Central High School in Jackson.
-Near the time of her high school graduation, Welty moved with her family to a house built for them at 1119 Pinehurst Street, which remained her permanent address until her death.
+Near the time of her high-school graduation, Welty moved with her family to a house built for them at 1119 Pinehurst Street, which remained her permanent address until her death.
 Wyatt C. Hedrick designed the Weltys' Tudor Revival-style home, which is now known as the Eudora Welty House and Garden.

 Welty studied at the Mississippi State College for Women from 1925 to 1927, then transferred to the University of Wisconsin to complete her studies in English literature.
 At the suggestion of her father, she studied advertising at Columbia University.
-Because she graduated in the depths of the Great Depression, she struggled to find work in New York.
+Having graduated during the Great Depression, she struggled to find work in New York.

 Soon after Welty returned to Jackson in 1931, her father died of leukemia.
-She took a job at a local radio station and wrote about Jackson society for the Memphis newspaper Commercial Appeal.
+She took a job at a local radio station and wrote as a correspondent about Jackson society for the Memphis newspaper The Commercial Appeal.
 In 1933, she began work for the Works Progress Administration.
 As a publicity agent, she collected stories, conducted interviews, and took photographs of daily life in Mississippi.
-She gained a wider view of Southern life and the human relationships that she drew from for her short stories.
-During this time she also held meetings in her house with fellow writers and friends, a group she called the Night-Blooming Cereus Club.
+She gained a wider view of Southern life and relationships; she would later draw from these experiences for her short stories.
+During this time she also held meetings with fellow writers and friends in her house, forming a group she called the Night-Blooming Cereus Club.
 Three years later, she left her job to become a full-time writer.